"Extra, Extra! Read all about it!"

 The Robert Weiler Company knows what it takes to be successful at brokering Ohio land for sale.
-As a full-service commercial real estate brokerage, development, property management, appraisal services, and CRE consulting firm with almost 80 years of experience, we have a competitive knowledge of the market and a value that you won’t find at any other firm.
+As a full-service commercial real estate brokerage, development, property management, appraisal services, and CRE consulting firm with 80 years of experience, we have a competitive knowledge of the market and a value that you won’t find at any other firm.
 Keep us in mind if you have any questions; we’re always here to help future land brokers.

 Considering an investment in commercial real estate?
 Want to build a successful portfolio with an attractive rate of return?
 A multi-family property may be a solid investment option for you.

 Jones Lang LaSalle, a financial and professional services firm specializing in commercial real estate, recently published a report on CRE trends.
 This report indicates that the market for multi-family commercial properties is growing, boasting record U.S. sales of $150.3 billion for 2016.
 So, what are you waiting for?
 Below are five reasons why you should consider an investment in a multi-family commercial property.